 - Dependency injection of the features related to the components with modules and modularity in general.

-Drawbacks of Angular:
+The disadvantages of Angular:

 - The complex syntax that comes from the first version of Angular.
 Nevertheless, Angular 5 uses TypeScript 2.4 which is the least difficult to learn in comparison.